A-AhkUser/eAutocomplete/README.md

 ```
 ***
 ##### description:
-Executes a custom function when the user resizes the edit control (note: the control must have +Resize listed in `editOptions` to allow resizing by the user).
+Executes a custom function when the user resizes the edit control (note: the control must have been created using the `create` method and have +Resize listed in `editOptions` to allow resizing by the user).
 The function can optionally accept the following parameters:</br>
 ``mySizeEventMonitor(_parent, this, _w, _h, _mousex, _mousey)``